openssl/openssl/.github/PULL_REQUEST_TEMPLATE.md

 Other than that, provide a description above this comment if there isn't one already

-If this fixes a github issue, make sure to have a line saying 'Fixes #XXXX' (without quotes) in the commit message.
+If this fixes a GitHub issue, make sure to have a line saying 'Fixes #XXXX' (without quotes) in the commit message.
 -->

 ##### Checklist